argonne-lcf/AR2024/_performancehighlights/copper.md

     date: 'January 2025, Atlanta, GA'
     publisher: 'IEEE'
     url: '10.1109/SCW63240.2024.00173'
 ---

 {% include txt-intro.html
     blurb = "Users of exascale computers like the ALCF’s Aurora—which feature more than 10,000 compute nodes—can experience as much as 20 minutes of idle time for a single line of code during application initialization.
 Copper, a scalable data loading library developed at the ALCF by an Argonne research team, addresses this problem—reducing load times by as much as 95 percent—by freeing up energy and compute resources.
-This is achieved without any changes to application codes, by means of a cooperative caching layer.
+This is achieved without any changes to application codes, by means of a cooperative caching layer."
-"
 %}